gabrie30/hello-world/README.md

 # hello-world

-Runs on port 8080

-## endpoints

-> / returns "hello-world"
+A basic hello world app that runs on port 8080, has a few extra endpoints for debugging or experimentation